Samsung-Galaxy-A21s/CRB-Linux/README.md

 - This will list all of the available options within CRB
 - It is recommended to first Create a New Project
-- Then select a project
+- Then Unpack any images
+- Edit the data
-- Then Unpack/Repack the necessary Images
+- Then Repack those images

-Any Bugs or Questions send me a message [here](https://t.me/thomas_turner36)
+Any Bugs or Questions send me a message [here](https://t.me/thomas_turner36) Or post a message in the XDA Forums